Markets at Isle sur la Sorgue

 • Antique fairs at Easter and on August 15

-• Festival of the Sorgue in the month of July (music, theatre, exhibitions)
+• Festival of the Sorgue in July (music, theatre, exhibitions)

 • Parade on the canals at the end of July

-• Floating market the first Sunday of August
+• Floating market the first Sunday in August

 Regular Market

 cheeseDuring the summer months, when this region of Provence is bursting at the seams with tourists coming from around the world, the market is open daily.
-In the Fall/Winter/Spring months the market takes place on Thursday and Sunday mornings.
+During the rest of the year the market takes place on Thursday and Sunday mornings.

-The daily summer market and bi-weekly fall/winter/spring market is where you will find lots of great local produce, including melons from nearby Cavaillon, barrel of olives, freshly bakes breads, huge wheels of cheese, meats and all the makings for a fabulous home cooked meal or great picnic.
+The daily summer market and bi-weekly fall/winter/spring market is where you will find lots of great local produce, including melons from nearby Cavaillon, barrels of olives, freshly baked breads, huge wheels of cheese, fresh and cured meats, and all the makings for a fabulous home-cooked meal or great picnic.

 Brocante

-floatingmarketIf you are a flea market fan (marche aux puces) or a broncante lover (the more widely used word for flea markets in Porvencal France), there is a large Brocante in Isle sur Sorgue on Saturdays and Sundays by the Gare (train station).
+floatingmarketIf you are a flea market fan or a brocante lover (the more widely-used word for flea markets in Provençal France), there is a large brocante in L’Isle-sur-la-Sorgue on Saturdays and Sundays by the train station.

-During these market days you will find a lot less in the food department, but a lot more choice in other wares.
-These are the markets where you’ll find tables full of antiques, vendors selling a mixture of junk and treasures (you just have to be patient and have a good eye to find the treasures), shoes, table cloths and almost everything else you could imagine.
+During these market days you will find a lot less in the food department.
+These are the markets where you’ll find tables full of antiques, vendors selling a mixture of junk and treasures, shoes, table cloths and almost everything else you could imagine.

 islesurlasorguemap